BitMax Token (BTMX) Reaches Market Capitalization of $1.22 Billion

-BitMax Token (CURRENCY:BTMX) traded 7% higher against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on December 4th.
-One BitMax Token coin can now be purchased for $1.85 or 0.00003421 BTC on cryptocurrency exchanges.
-BitMax Token has a market cap of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last day.
-During the last seven days, BitMax Token has traded up 35.9% against the U.S. dollar.
+BitMax Token (CURRENCY:BTMX) traded up 7% against the dollar during the 1 day period ending at 20:00 PM E.T. on December 5th.
+BitMax Token has a market capitalization of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
+One BitMax Token coin can currently be purchased for about $1.85 or 0.00003421 BTC on major cryptocurrency exchanges.
+During the last week, BitMax Token has traded 35.9% higher against the dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.